M2R2: MultiModal Robotic Representation for Temporal Action Segmentation: Multimodal Feature Extraction and Training

 \subsection{M2R2 Feature Extraction}

-Following common practices, we adopt a pretraining strategy to learn the M2R2 feature extractor, which is later used to extract multimodal features for training a TAS model~\cite{BRPrompt}.
-Instead of using the full demonstration, we sample a shorter window of data from the recording.
-However, to ensure the model can still learn local relationships between actions, each window always contains data from three consecutive actions.
-For each action segment within the recording, we first obtain its start and end indices, denoted as $[i_b, i_e)$.
-To incorporate contextual information from neighboring actions, we expand these boundaries by a padding value $p$, which we experimentally set to $30$, which is enough time to observe meaningful states from neighboring action.
-This results in the extended boundaries $[i_b - p, i_e + p)$.
-To improve training efficiency, we randomly sample $N_w = 100$ data points within these extended boundaries.
-The sampling is performed such that the number of selected samples within each section—$[i_b - p, i_b)$, $[i_b, i_e)$, and $[i_e, i_e + p)$—is proportional to the duration of that section.
-This ensures that each segment is adequately represented in the sampled window.
-Additionally, for each window, we return the natural language action descriptions of the actions present in the window in their respective order.
-We also provide a boundary sequence $B_{gt} \in \{0,1\}^{N_w}$, which marks where action transitions occur within the window.
-Since action transitions are typically smooth, we apply a Gaussian kernel to $B$ to obtain a soft boundary representation, $\bar{B}_{gt} = \lambda(B_{gt})$.
+Instead of using the full demonstration, we sample shorter data windows, each containing three consecutive actions to preserve local relationships.
+For each action segment with start and end indices $[i_b, i_e)$, we expand the boundaries by a padding $p = 30$ to include contextual information from neighboring actions, resulting in $[i_b - p, i_e + p)$.
+We then randomly sample $N_w = 100$ points within these extended boundaries.
+To ensure adequate representation of each action the number of samples in each section, $[i_b - p, i_b)$, $[i_b, i_e)$, $[i_e, i_e + p)$, is proportional to its duration.
+Each window also includes the natural language descriptions of the contained actions and a boundary sequence $B_{gt} \in \{0,1\}^{N_w}$ marking action transition points within the window.
+To account for smooth transitions, we apply a Gaussian kernel to obtain a soft boundary representation, $\bar{B}_{gt} = \lambda(B_{gt})$.
+We use a kernel width of 1.

 Next, our goal is to obtain the multimodal M2R2 feature $x_i$ for each sample within the window.
 To this end, we first compute a single representation for each sensor modality corresponding to sample $x_i$, which we then fuse using a self-attention modality transformer model~\cite{vaswani2017attention}.
 For simplicity, we describe the procedure for a single sample, but this process is repeated for all sampled data points.